reactabular/table-resolver/README.md

 ## API

-The API consists of two parts: data resolvers and column resolvers.
+The API consists of two parts: **row resolvers** and **column resolvers**.
 If you have complex data, use the former.
-Latter come in handy if you have a nested column definition that needs to be flattened so that it works with Reactabular.
+Latter come in handy if you have a nested column definition that needs to be flattened so that it works with a component like Reactabular.

-## Data Resolvers
+## Row Resolvers

-Reactabular provides **resolve** module for handling with these cases.
-The system relies on an iterator that accepts rows and then transforms it using a resolver.
+`table-resolver` uses an iterator that accepts rows and then transforms it using a specific resolver or several assuming they have been composed.

 ### `resolve.resolve`